cernaklab/samples/README.md

 Alternatively you can directly download the soundfont here: curl -O -L 'https://web.archive.org/web/20220124174052/https://dl.fatboy.site/FatBoy-latest.7z'

-# header: Explanation of the script:
+# Explanation of the script:

-## subheader: First part of the script:
+## First part of the script:

 After importing the necessary python packages, there are two main functions: